celo-org/celo-monorepo/packages/docs/command-line-interface/validator.md

 ### Update-bls-public-key

-Update BLS key for a validator
+Update the BLS public key for a Validator to be used in consensus.
+Regular (ECDSA and BLS) key rotation is recommended for Validator operational security.

 ```
 USAGE